unalignedcoder/auto-theme/README.md

 Alternatively, it can stay completely offline operating on fixed hours provided by the user.

-When ran as the command `.\AutoTheme.ps1` from terminal or desktop shortcut, the script toggles between themes, ignoring scheduled events.
+When run as the command `.\AutoTheme.ps1` from terminal or desktop shortcut, the script toggles between themes, ignoring scheduled events.

 &nbsp;